NajeebullahDataEngineer/NajeebullahDataEngineer/README.md

 ---

-### 🧠 About Me

-I’m Najeebullah, a Freelance Data Engineer at Fiverr.

----

-### ⚙️ Tech Stack
+### My Projects

-1. Databricks
+1. Modeling of Sales Data on Databricks
-2. Apache Spark
-3. Airflow
-4. Python
-5. SQL
-6. Docker
-7. Flink
-8. dbt-core
+2. DTL Pipeline on databricks
+3. A simple spark-icerberg pipeline on Docker

 ---